TeamDev-IP/JxBrowser-Gallery/server/chart-rendering/README.md

    ./gradlew build
    ./gradlew :server:chart-rendering:server:run -D"jxbrowser.license.key"=your_license_key
 ```
-After this, open `/server/chart-rendering/client/app/index.html` to launch the client side of the application.
+After this, open `/server/chart-rendering/client/app/index.html` to launch the client side
+of the application.

-The exported files appear under the `/server/chart-rendering/server/exported` directory.
+The exported files are available for download in the browser and also appear under the
+`{project root}/server/chart-rendering/server/exported` directory on the server-local file system.

 [java]: (https://www.azul.com/downloads/#zulu)
 [npm]: (https://nodejs.org/en/download)